 How is COPD treated?

 While there is no cure for COPD, your doctor may recommend one or more of the following to help relieve symptoms:

 - Lifestyle changes: Stop all smoking and increase physical activity.

 - Therapies: Oxygen therapy involves the use of a device that brings additional oxygen to your lungs.
 Pulmonary rehabilitation is a program that uses counseling, diet advice and physical activities to help you better manage your COPD.

-- Medications: Steroids, inhalers and antibiotics may be prescribed in an effort to treat symptoms of COPD.
+- Medications: Steroids, inhalers and antibiotics may be prescribed to treat symptoms of COPD.

-- Surgery: In severe cases, major surgery, such as a lung transplant or lung volume reduction surgery, may be needed when symptoms have not improved by way of medication or non-invasive therapies.
+- Surgery: In severe cases, surgery, such as lung transplant or lung volume reduction surgery, may be needed when symptoms have not improved by way of medication or non-invasive therapies.

 Which test, procedure or treatment is best for me?

 This page was reviewed on July, 30, 2021